yuhodots/vibe-coding-template/README.md

 Contains all the common boilerplate features.
 Just add the README.md and CONTEXT.md files to AI coding agent's context.

+Dont waste your time and tokens on boilerplate code.
+Use it to build your app

 ## Features

 ### Backend (Python FastAPI)